logancyang/yang-sentiment/README.md

-# Live Bitcoin and Cardano Tweet Sentiment Dashboard
+# Live Tweet Sentiment Dashboard For Andrew Yang

-This is a Flask app visualizing statistics and sentiment for tweets about the cryptocurrencies bitcoin and cardano.
+This is a Flask app visualizing statistics and sentiment for tweets about Andrew Yang, the 2020 presidential candidate.

-There is a streaming job that streams live tweets about bitcoin and cardano to an AWS RDS Postgres database.
+There is a streaming job that streams live tweets about Andrew Yang, Yang Gang and the Freedom Dividend to an AWS RDS Postgres database.

 This Flask app consumes data in that database.

 ## Development